Sara Marielle Gaup Beaska

-Sara Marielle Gaup Beaska (Iŋgor Ántte Ánte Mihkkala Sara; born March 21, 1983) is a Sámi musician, singer, and yoiker originally from Kautokeino.
+Sara Marielle Gaup Beaska (Iŋgor Ántte Ánte Mihkkala Sara; born March 21, 1983) is a Sámi musician, singer, and yoiker originally from Kautokeino Municipality.
 She performs both traditional yoiks and modern yoiks.

 Biography

-Iŋgor Ántte Ánte Mihkkala Sara (Sara Marielle Kvernmo Gaup) was born on March 21, 1983 into a musical family.
+Iŋgor Ántte Ánte Mihkkala Sara (Sara Marielle Kvernmo Gaup) was born on March 21, 1983, into a musical family.
 Her father is the famous yoiker Ánte Mikkel Gaup.
 Her sisters Risten Anine Kvernmo Gaup and Inger Biret Kvernmo Gaup are also yoikers.
 Another sister, Lena Susanne Kvernmo Gaup, has also yoiked on recordings with them.

 Musical career

 In 2004, Gaup participated in the yoik category of the Sámi Grand Prix with a yoik called Lena Sunná.
 John Mathis Utsi won the category; Gaup did not place in the top three.

 The same year, she launched the band Adjágas with Láwra Somby.
 Both Gaup and Somby sang and yoicked in the band, which played on stages across the world, including as part of the lineup at Glastonbury in 2007.
 They disbanded in 2014.

 At the same time that Adjágas ceased to exist, Gaup Beaska announced that she and Steinar Raknes had formed a new band called Arvvas.

 In 2017, Gaup Beaska took part in the Norwegian TV series Muitte mu – Husk meg.
 On the show, she had to teach and coach the Swedish-Norwegian singer and winner of the 1985 Eurovision contest Elisabeth Andreassen to yoik.